NSA-25/MatrixProject/README.md

 A 330 resitor for the LCD

-A 100k resistor for the MAX7219
+An 100k resistor for the MAX7219

 A joytick